 NOTE: Referral Only apps should skip to Step 6 below.

 One of the major advantages of having your app on Apps.com is the one-click signup experience from the app card (your app’s landing page on Apps.com), as well as from within QuickBooks Online via the Apps tab.
 This allows customers to signup for your app, authorize your app to access their data in QuickBooks, and start using your app as quickly as possible.
 This is made possible by implementing OpenID in your SaaS app.
-Essentially, we hand off the known user to you (allowing the user to bypass the need to create a second user name and password on your site) and allow you to trigger the OAuth process in the background via the directConnectToIntuit() API call.
+Essentially, we hand off the known user to you (allowing the user to bypass the need to create a second user name and password on your site) with you already authorized into their QuickBooks Online data.

 You also need to add the “Sign In with Intuit” button (OpenID) to your sign-in pages, so that the user can easily sign into your app the next time they use it.